A great Diet to Help you with your Psoriasis

 What you eat and drink can make or break you when you have an inflammatory disease such as psoriasis.
 You’ll notice a big difference in how you feel within a few hours of eating a particularly ‘bad’ meal or snack.
-Your skin may redden or itch remarkably more, so do be tuned into your body’s signs and symptoms when you are looking for dietary connections to your psoriasis.
+Your skin may redden or itch remarkably more, so be tuned into your body’s signs and symptoms when looking for dietary connections to your psoriasis.

 What is an Anti-Inflammatory Diet?

-- Beans and legumes
+- Beans and legumes.

-- Bottled water, distilled preferably (matches up more closely to rainwater)
+- Bottled water, distilled preferably (matches up more closely to rainwater).

-- Herbs and culinary spices such as garlic, ginger and turmeric
+- Herbs and culinary spices such as garlic, ginger, and turmeric.

-- All vegetables, but limit nightshades if you have sensitivities toward them (eggplant, tomatoes)
+- All vegetables, but limit nightshades if you have sensitivities toward them (eggplant, tomatoes).

-- All fruits
+- All fruits.

-- Dark chocolate (preferably not with any sugar)
+- Dark chocolate (preferably not with any sugar).

-- Some dairy products daily such as yogurt and kefir milk, but preferably use raw milk and raw cheeses; butter is allowed
+- Some dairy products daily such as yogurt and kefir milk, but preferably use raw milk and raw cheeses; butter is allowed.

-- Olive oil
+- Olive oil.

-- Fish, wild-caught
+- Fish, wild-caught.

-- Grains, only if they are not GMO, such as einkorn and heirloom grains
+- Grains, only if they are not GMO, such as einkorn and heirloom grains.

-How to Eat an Anti-Inflammatory Diet
+How to Eat With this Diet

 Your template for the Anti-Inflammatory Diet is this:

-Lunch: protein (meats or fish), vegetables, salad, fruit
+Lunch: protein (meats or fish), vegetables, salad, fruit.

-Dinner: protein (meats or fish), vegetables, salad, fruit, non-GMO grain
+Dinner: protein (meats or fish), vegetables, salad, fruit, non-GMO grain.

-Snacks: nuts (handful), vegetables, fruit, cheese, meat
+Snacks: nuts (handful), vegetables, fruit, cheese, meat.

 Give yourself a full 8 weeks on this diet to see a difference.